 It can start at any age but usually around the school age although we have few kids younger than 5.
 Unfortunately when starts in early age it rapidly progresses until the age of 17, new studies suggest that it continues throughout the college years too but with a slower rate.

 According to World Health Organization (WHO) about 5,000,000,000 people(50 % of the world expected population) will be Myope(nearsighted) by year 2050 and approximately one billion will be high myope.
 People with high myopia are at much higher risk of developing serious sight threatening eye disease , such as Retinal Detachment, Glaucoma, Early Cataract and Myopic Macular Degeneration, later in life.

 Unfortunately It is true.
-Our lifestyle in which kids spend more time doing close works than outdoor activities known as the main cause of Myopia.
+Our lifestyle in which kids spend more time indoor and doing close works than outdoor activities known as the main cause of Myopia.
 Genetic and ethnicity are also known to play a significant role in developing myopia.
 Any child has 25% chance of becoming myopic, if one parent is myopic the chance will increase to 40% and if both parents are myopic there is a 75% that their children become myopic. luckily with myopia control and reducing the progression of myopia, the risks reduces.
 Any single diopter that we reduce the progression on myopia is a big step in the well bing of a child in their life.

 Pediatric Eye Exam in North York, Toronto, Ontario